Ready to find the perfect college degree?

 www.bestdegreeprograms.org is an advertising-supported site.
 Featured or trusted partner programs and all school search, finder, or match results are for schools that compensate us.
 This compensation does not influence our school rankings, resource guides, or other editorially-independent information published on this site.

 As you begin narrowing down your college selection, it’s important to consider what you should look for in a STEM degree program.
 Just a few factors to consider include:

 Perhaps the most important thing you should look for in a STEM degree program is a variety of majors.
 STEM isn’t a single program of study.
-Instead, it’s a cluster of degree programs, including all kinds of different majors in the fields of:
+It’s a cluster of degree programs, including all kinds of different majors in the fields of:

-Not all schools that have STEM degree programs offer research opportunities for undergraduate students – but some of the best programs include a variety of cutting-edge research institutes and projects.
+Not all schools that have STEM degree programs offer research opportunities for undergraduate students.
+But some of the best programs include a variety of cutting-edge research institutes and projects.

 Recognition and Reputation

 A strong reputation is another thing you should look for in a STEM degree program.
 A list of awards and rankings can’t tell you everything you need to know about the school or about your STEM curriculum.
 However, this data can help you get a feel for how people outside your organization view your school – and how impressed they’re likely to be by your degree.

 There are some assertions that it’s what you study, not where you study, that matters in STEM.
 The truth is that it’s most likely a combination of both factors.
 The difference in future salary – and even college dropout rate – may not be as significant in STEM subjects as in other disciplines.
 But these differences still exist, TIME’S MONEY Magazine reported.